Loading...

 sudo dnf install -y chrony

-RHEL uses chrony for NTP by default.
-Installing the package provides the chronyd daemon and the chronyc control utility.
+Installing chrony provides the chronyd daemon and the chronyc control utility.
+On RHEL, chrony is the standard NTP implementation.

 Dependencies resolved.